 About our Innovation Competition

-We invite future lawyers to join us in re-thinking legal service delivery by answering one of the following questions:
+With this in mind, we invite future lawyers and legal operations professionals to join us in reimagining legal support by answering the following question:

 Background